quantumlib/qsim/docs/cirq_interface.md

 my_circuit = cirq.Circuit()
 ```

-This circuit can then be simulated using either `QSimSimulator` or
+This circuit can then be simulated using `QSimSimulator`.
-`QSimhSimulator`, depending on the desired output.

 #### QSimSimulator